vvorobjov/nrp-documentation/src/nrp/user_manual/docker_installation.rst

       # Option 1: ./nrp_installer.sh install latest
       # Option 2: ./nrp_installer.sh install legacy

-In order to install the latest release of the NRP (Python 3.8 compatible) use :code:`latest` as VERSION.
-In case the VERSION parameter is set to :code:`legacy`, then the script installs the legacy release of the NRP (v3.0.5 - Python 2.7 compatible).
+In order to install the latest release of the :abbr:`NRP (Neurorobotics Platform)` (Python 3.8 compatible) use :code:`latest` as VERSION.
+In case the VERSION parameter is set to :code:`legacy`, then the script installs the legacy release of the :abbr:`NRP (Neurorobotics Platform)` (v3.0.5 - Python 2.7 compatible).
 Note, that **omitting VERSION** parameter forces the script to install **the latest release** of the NRP.
 You can run the script without any arguments to get a list of other options, e.g. uninstall, restart, connect to containers (open a bash inside them) etc.

 .. _download the following script: https://neurorobotics-files.net/index.php/s/83zqkdp5PXQXMzz/download